Board of Directors

 Appointed by U.S. Secretary of Education Arne Duncan to the inaugural board of Digital Promise (National Center for Research in Advanced Information and Digital Technologies), Hopkins also serves on Collaborative Center for Literacy Development Advisory Committee, Kentucky Blood Center Board of Directors, and the University of Kentucky College of Communications and Information Studies National Advisory Board.

-Ms. Hopkins is Chair of the PBS Corporate Support Advisory Committee and serves on the Finance, Nominating and Corporate Governance, and National Policy Advisory committees and on the Member Services Access Working Group.
-She previously served on the Diversity Advisory and Station Services committees.
+Ms. Hopkins is Chair of the PBS Nominating and Corporate Governance Committee and serves on the Executive, Finance, and National Policy Advisory committees and on the Member Services Access Working Group.
+She previously chaired the Corporate Support Advisory Committee and served on the Diversity Advisory and Station Services committees.